b-ox/schema4i.org/README.md

 # Welcome to [schema4i.org](https://pending.schema4i.org)

-Inspired by the work of [JSON for Linked Data](https://json-ld.org/) and [Schema.org](https://schema.org/) [we](https:///pending.schema4i.org/page/about) build a **Semantic Data Model for Insurances**.
-As a **shared vocabulary** [schema4i.org](https://pending.schema4i.org) makes it easier for API developers and website operators to get the maximum benefit from data.
+Inspired by the work of [JSON for Linked Data](https://json-ld.org/) and [Schema.org](https://schema.org/) [we](https:///pending.schema4i.org/page/about) build a **Schema for insurances** (also called **Schema4i** or **S4i**).
+As a **shared vocabulary** [Schema4i.org](https://pending.schema4i.org) makes it easier for API developers and website operators to get the maximum benefit from data.
 The data model is **open and free** for use.
 It might be used especially in the insurance industry or beyond.
 You can use it to provide APIs and websites with **insurance-related meaning** for better networking with other participants in the industry.
 Why?
 Because in the future everything's driven by [linked data](https://en.wikipedia.org/wiki/Linked_data).

 ## About this repository

-This is the [schema4i.org](https://pending.schema4i.org) project repository.
-It contains all the types (objects, attributes and enumerations) and the JSON-LD context files used to publish on [schema4i.org](https://schema4i.org) (comming soon) and [pending.schema4i.org](https://pending.schema4i.org) (already live).
-While the first site hosts official releases of the Semantic Data Model, the second one is updated more frequently containing the data models waiting for official release deployment.
+This is the [Schema4i.org](https://pending.schema4i.org) project repository.
+It contains all the types (objects, attributes and enumerations) and the JSON-LD context files used to publish on [Schema4i.org](https://schema4i.org) (comming soon) and [Pending.Schema4i.org](https://pending.schema4i.org) (already live).
+While the first site hosts official releases of Schema4i, the second one is updated more frequently containing the data models waiting for official release deployment.
 Follow the URLs to open the sites.

-**If you just want to learn more about how to use the Semantic Data Model for Insurances, this repo is not the right place for you.
-Please visit [schema4i.org](https://pending.schema4i.org) instead for more informationen.**
+**If you just want to learn more about how to use Schema for insurances, this repo is not the right place for you.
+Please visit [Schema4i.org](https://pending.schema4i.org) instead for documentation and samples.**

 ### Installation